-Any child who needs additional support to learn is given the necessary accommodations to meaningfully participate in their program at the childcare facility.
+Our Inclusion department supports any child who needs additional support to learn, and works to provide them the necessary accommodations to meaningfully participate in their program at the child care facility.
 This support is provided by specially trained personnel called Inclusion Specialists.

-They can aid and consult parents with children with disabilities or special health care needs.
-They are also available to teachers and childcare centers who request information relating to similar care of the children they serve.
+They aid and consult parents with children with disabilities or special health care needs.
+In addition, they also support teachers and child care centers who request information relating to similar care of the children they serve.

 Are you experiencing challenging behaviors in your classroom?

 If you have ever cared for a child who exhibits challenging behaviors such as hitting, biting or defiance, you know it can be stressful.
-We are here to help you meet the needs of diverse learners of all types and ages.
+Let us help you meet the needs of diverse learners of all types and ages.

 Call our Warm Line!

 The Warm Line is a great resource for support, information, and referrals regarding the inclusion of children with special needs and disabilities.
 Child care center staff, providers, and families can request information relating to the special needs of their children.
 Our Inclusion Specialists help with: